-During the summer, it is important for everyone, especially older adults and people with chronic medical conditions, to be aware of the dangers of hyperthermia.
-The National Institute on Aging (NIA), part of the NIH, has some tips to help mitigate some of the dangers.
+During the winter, it is important for everyone, especially older adults and people with chronic medical conditions, to be aware of hypothermia.
+Hypothermia is a dangerous drop in body temperature that may lead to many health problems, such as a heart attack, kidney problems, liver damage, or worse.
+The National Institute on Aging (NIA), part of the National Institutes of Health, has some tips to help lessen some of the dangers.

 "NIA funding announcements come with an expiration date," writes Dr. John Haaga in a new blog post.
 Dr. Haaga, deputy director of the NIA Division of Behavioral and Social Research, explains what happens when a Program Announcement expires, covering questions such as: